M.Ed. in Elementary Education (K-9 Endorsements)

-Students who choose the full-time program participate in a one-year intensive clinical internship which provides classroom experiences that begin with the first day of school under the mentorship of a certified classroom teacher.
+Students who choose the full-time program participate in a one-year intensive clinical internship which provides classroom experiences that begin with the first day of school under the mentorship of a licensed classroom teacher.
 During the fall semester of the internship, each student has the opportunity to observe and learn the routines and procedures of the classroom for 2 ½ days each week.
 The internship concludes with a 15-week student teaching experience during the spring semester in the same school setting.

 Students who are enrolled in the part-time program complete clinical experiences during the semesters in which they are enrolled in courses that require practical applications of the content taught in the elementary school.
 Those enrolled in the part-time program must be available for clinical experiences in the morning or afternoon when schools are in session.
 A 15-week student teaching experience completes the program.

 An Impact on Student Learning Project and Professional Practice Profile are required.
 The assessment is completed during Student Teaching.
 Candidates must submit a proposal for approval.
 The faculty assessor will notify the student of results.

 - Completion of comprehensive assessments (an Impact on Student Learning Project and Professional Profile)

 While the commencement ceremony is every May, degrees can be conferred May, August, and December.
 Students must apply for graduation/degree conferral.
 Students should apply for graduation in the semester they anticipate completing all degree requirements.
 Failure to meet application deadlines may result in a delay of the conferral of the degree to the following semester.
 Applications for Degree Conferral are due: